team-ethernet/contiki/apps/senml-decode/unit-testing/README.md

-# Unit testing for SenML API
+# Unit testing for SenML-decode API
-Unit tests for the SenML API using the unit-test app.
+Unit tests for the SenML-decode API using the unit-test app.
 ## How to run
 Create the build using make.
 Native will be used by default if no target is specified.
 ```